If you have a whiplash injury from a car accident due to another’s negligence, contact Willens & Baez for your FREE consultation.

 Contact a Chicago Auto Accident Attorney

-If you are finding it hard to get a fair compensation for your whiplash injury that resulted from a car accident, contact Willens Injury Law Offices for your FREE consultation.
+If you are finding it hard to get a fair compensation for your whiplash injury that resulted from a car accident, contact Willens & Baez for your FREE consultation.
 Call us at (312) 957-4166 or fill out our online contact form.